Frequently Asked Questions About Island Farm

 Island Farm is a living history site that tells the story of the everyday Outer Bankers who lived on Roanoke Island in the 1850s.
 Here, an island family experienced the impacts of the Civil War, performed harrowing rescues as members of the US Life-Saving Service, and assisted the Wright Brothers in their dream of achieving powered flight, all while feeding chickens, fishing the sounds, and growing corn for grinding at the windmill.

-You’ll find unique programs every daylive demonstrations including blacksmithingtraditional agriculture, food preparation, hearth cooking, weaving, and spinning wool, feeding the animals, and so much more!
+You’ll find unique programs and live demonstrations including blacksmithingtraditional agriculture, food preservation, hearth cooking, weaving, woodworking, various livestock interactions, and so much more!
+This is hands-on history – don’t miss it!
 Check out our Island Farm events page for more information.

 You can also purchase a season pass for both of our locations here!